johrstrom/jmeter-prometheus-plugin/README.md

 ![JMeter testplan](/docs/imgs/simple_testplan.png?raw=true)

+If we look closer at the very first Prometheus listener, it looks like the image below.

 ![JMeter testplan](/docs/imgs/response_time_listener.png?raw=true)

-If we look closer at the very first Prometheus listener, it looks like the image below.
+Let's go through all the columns one by one.

 - **Name**: the name of the metric.
 - **Help**: The help message of the metric.